 Event attendees feel valued when provided with plastic badges or conference badges and more of an overall personalized experience.
-Custom badges give access only to those who should have it, ensuring the safety and security of your event, conference, fair, or expo.
+Custom badges give access to those who should have it to help manage the safety and security of your event.

 MAGNETIC STRIPE CARDS & MAG SWIPE CARDS

-UNDERSTANDING MAGNETIC STRIPE CARDS Magnetic stripes, also called mag stripes, are a dark strip of magnetic material on the back of plastic cards like gift cards, loyalty cards, and membership cards.
-They are used in conjunction with a POS system.
+WHAT YOU NEED TO KNOW ABOUT MAGNETIC STRIPE CARDS The dark strip of magnetic material you see on the back of the gift card, loyalty card, or membership card is called a magnetic stripe or magstripe—which is used in conjunction with a POS system.

-Mag stripe cards are commonly used in access control as key cards and on ID cards.
+Security applications of mag-stripe cards include door access and identification codes.
 They are available in two main types: HiCo (high-coercivity) and LoCo (low-coercivity).

-High-coercivity magstrips are harder to erase, and are more appropriate for cards that are frequently used or require extended life.
+High-coercivity magstripes are harder to erase and are more appropriate for cards that are frequently used or require extended life.

-Gift cards, fundraising cards, loyalty cards, and membership cards usually use LoCo magstrips.
-A magnetic stripe card reader can read both LoCo and HiCo magnetic stripes.
+Gift cards, fundraising cards, loyalty cards, and membership cards typically use a LoCo magstripe.
+A magnetic stripe card reader can read both types of magnetic stripe.
 WHAT IS MAGNETIC STRIPE ENCODING?

-A system of unique serial numbers is the technology that underpins mag-stripe systems.
-This serial number is recognized by the POS system or access control lock device, providing access to funds stored on the POS system or opening a locked door.
+When magnetic strips are encoded, a unique serial number is stored on that strip.
+When the serial number is recognized by the POS system or access control lock device, access is provided to the funds stored on the POS system or a locked door opens.

-Sometimes, a POS system may fail to read a magnetic stripe.
+Sometimes a POS system cannot read a magnetic stripe.

 That’s why we also recommend printing the same serial number directly onto the card’s surface.
-This is referred to as a human-readable number.
+This process is known as a human-readable number

 WHAT DO I NEED TO KNOW IF I WANT MAGNETIC STRIPES ON MY CARDS?
-To ensure your custom magnetic strip card functions properly, there are a few things you should know: Your POS or lock system provider will be able to help obtain this information.
+To keep your mag stripe functioning properly, consider the following: Your POS or lock system provider has access to this information and can help you find it.

-3. There are two types of serial number formats: random and sequential.
-Does your system require a random or sequential serial number?
-If random, does your system require specific characters or a specific number of characters?
-If possible, it’s best to acquire a random number file for your system as these numbers are more secure.
+3. The two kinds of serial number formats are sequential and random.
+Which format is required by your POS or lock system?
+If random, are specific characters or a specific number of characters required?
+If possible, it’s best to obtain a random number file from your POS or lock system provider.

 If your serial numbers are sequential, what number should we start with?

-The magnetic stripe, sometimes called swipe card or magstripe, is read by swiping past a magnetic reading head.
-A magnetic stripe card is any type of card that contains data embedded in a dark stripe composed of iron particles covered in plastic film.
-Types of magnetic strip cards include credit cards, driver’s licenses, employee ID cards, gift cards, and public transit cards.
+The magnetic strip also referred to as a swipe card or magstripe, can be read when a previous magnetic reading head is swiped, A magnetic stripe card is any type of card that contains data embedded in a strip composed of iron particles in plastic film.
+Types of magnetic strip cards include credit or debit cards, gift cards, employee ID cards, public transit cards, and driver’s licenses.

 Each track is about one-tenth of an inch wide.